fablabnk/Satisfying-Senseless-Sonic-Add-On-SSSAO-Workshop/i2c_proto_petal_tutorial/README.md

 - import the CH32_Flash class into your current environment
 - This instantiates the object for the GPIO on the i2c port 1.
 - This will flash the firmware on the Petal.
+- Try "blink2.bin" for an inverse blinking experience!

 #### 6. Celebrate